Envirometrix/PredictiveSoilMapping/index.md

 ## Acknowledgements {-}

-The authors are grateful to numerous contributions from colleagues around the world, especially for the contributions by the current and former ISRIC — World Soil Information colleagues: Gerard Heuvelink, Johan Leenaars, Jorge Mendes de Jesus, Wei Shangguan, David G. Rossiter, and many others.
-The authors are grateful to Dutch and European citizens for financing ISRIC and Wageningen University.
-The authors are also grateful to the support received via the [AfSIS project](http://africasoils.net), which has been funded by the Bill and Melinda Gates Foundation (BMGF) and the Alliance for a Green Revolution in Africa (AGRA).
-Many soil data processing examples in the book are based on the R code developed by Dylan Beuadette, Pierre Roudier, Alessandro Samuel Rosa, Marcos E. Angelini, Guillermo Federico Olmedo, Julian Moeys, Brandon Malone, and many other developers.
-Author is also grateful to comments and suggestions to the methods explained in the book by Travis Nauman, Amanda Ramcharan, David G. Rossiter and [Julian Moeys](http://julienmoeys.info).
+The authors are grateful for numerous contributions from colleagues around the world, especially for contributions by current and former ISRIC — World Soil Information colleagues: Gerard Heuvelink, Johan Leenaars, Jorge Mendes de Jesus, Wei Shangguan, David G. Rossiter, and many others.
+The authors are also grateful to Dutch and European citizens for financing ISRIC and Wageningen University, where work on this book was initially started.
+The authors acknowledge support received from the [AfSIS project](http://africasoils.net), which was funded by the Bill and Melinda Gates Foundation (BMGF) and the Alliance for a Green Revolution in Africa (AGRA).
+Many soil data processing examples in the book are based on R code developed by Dylan Beuadette, Pierre Roudier, Alessandro Samuel Rosa, Marcos E. Angelini, Guillermo Federico Olmedo, Julian Moeys, Brandon Malone, and many other developers.
+The authors are also grateful to comments and suggestions for improvements to the methods presented in the book by Travis Nauman, Amanda Ramcharan, David G. Rossiter and [Julian Moeys](http://julienmoeys.info).

-LandGIS and SoilGrids are based on numerous soil profile data sets that have been kindly contributed by various national and international agencies: the USA National Cooperative Soil Survey Soil Characterization database (http://ncsslabdatamart.sc.egov.usda.gov) and profiles from the USA National Soil Information System, Land Use/Land Cover Area
+LandGIS and SoilGrids are based on using numerous soil profile data sets kindly made available by various national and international agencies: the USA National Cooperative Soil Survey Soil Characterization database (http://ncsslabdatamart.sc.egov.usda.gov) and profiles from the USA National Soil Information System, Land Use/Land Cover Area